 Events from this era typically come up all throughout our year as we discuss civil rights and how Jim Crow Laws and segregation took hold for such a long time in our history, so when given the chance to look back on what freedmen could have done differently, many students, I would say the majority of students, wanted to demand the full distribution of land from the government.
 I think many saw it as a way to right the wrongs and try to change history for the better.

 I teach an Africana Studies class for high school students at a city college.
+Though they have a lot of anecdotal knowledge about the era already, the Reconstructing the South lesson provided my students with a raw, up-close-and-personal simulation of the challenges faced by newly freed Black Americans.
 In my classes, we always emphasize the symbiotic relationship between history and the present.
 When I think of “Aha” moments in the classroom, I’m reflecting on how we used the lesson to draw attention to severe inequities then, as opposed to now.
-Though they have a lot of anecdotal knowledge, this lesson provided my students with a raw, up-close-and-personal simulation of the challenges faced by newly freed Black Americans.
 We made charts and vision boards in which students got to animate and share their thoughts and strategies for survival then and now.
 The visual takeaways were most valuable.

 For this simulation, the students were paired into groups of 3-4 as they made decisions on the future of Reconstruction.
 This made it difficult for students to come to an agreement on the solution for each of the six Questions/Problems presented, because each member brought a differing perspective/values.